 The BSCI Code draws on important international labour standards, protecting workers rights such as International Labour Organisation (ILO) conventions and declarations, the United Nations (UN) guiding principles on business and human rights, as well as guidelines for multinational enterprises of the Organisation for Economic Co-operation and Development (OECD).

-On a practical level these principles include but are not limited to: the rights of freedom of association and collective bargaining; fair remuneration; occupational health and safety; special protection for young workers; no child labour; no bonded labour; ethical business behaviour; no discrimination; decent working hours; no precarious employment and environmentally considerate practices.
+On a practical level these principles include but are not limited to: the rights of freedom of association and collective bargaining; fair remuneration; occupational health and safety; special protection for young workers; no child labour; no bonded labour; ethical business behaviour; no discrimination; decent working hours; no precarious employment and environmentally sustainable practices.